Editor’s Note: This blog post on individual assessments was originally written in 2017. It has been updated to reflect new services and information.

 SDI at work

-Jerry’s been in his supervisor role for six months and has had some time to observe the dynamics of his new team.
+Think of our imaginary manager from before.
 The MBTI assessments revealed a wide range of individual personalities, which help to spur diversity of thought among the group members.
 But having such various personalities at play also seems to breed conflict.

-Since the MBTI was so successful in helping his employees set personal goals, Jerry hopes the SDI can deliver the team from their relational woes.
-He asks each person to take the inventory and reflect on their results.
-He then gathers the group weekly to facilitate conflict mediation.
-In the matter of a month, his team learns how their motivation in conflict drives their behavior in conflict – and begins to better work together in the context of group relationships and the organization’s culture.
+The SDI can help deliver the team from relationship woes.
+Each person takes the inventory and reflects on their results.
+The group can then be gathered weekly to facilitate conflict mediation.
+In the matter of a month, a team can learn how their motivation in conflict drives their behavior in conflict.
+The team can then begin to better work together in the context of group relationships and the organization’s culture.